Can This Love Be Translated?

-Can This Love Be Translated? is an upcoming South Korean television series written by the Hong sisters, directed by Yoo Young-eun, and starring Kim Seon-ho, Go Youn-jung, Sota Fukushi, Choi Woo-sung, and Lee Yi-dam.
-The series depicts the relationship of a multilingual interpreter and a top actress.
-It is scheduled for release on Netflix in the fourth quarter of 2025.
+Can This Love Be Translated? is a South Korean romantic comedy television series written by the Hong sisters and directed by Yoo Young-eun.
+Produced by Netflix, Imaginus, and its subsidiaries, Trii Studio and Studio Sot, the project utilized full pre-production with filming taking place in South Korea, Japan, Canada, and Italy.
+The series features an international cast including Kim Seon-ho, Go Youn-jung, Sota Fukushi, Choi Woo-sung, and Lee Yi-dam.
+It depicts the relationship between Joo Ho-jin, a multilingual interpreter, and Cha Mu-hee, a top actress.